 So to celebrate these new Cronenberg releases that hit shelves just in time to fill the stockings of the sickos on your X-mas list, we thought we’d take a look back at the top ten films ever made by Canada’s perverted master of the macabre.
 These ten films are the perfect way for you to feel like a movie snob and a disgusting genre obsessive simultaneously and are an ideal antidote to all that nauseating Christmas cheer in the air these days.

 10) A History Of Violence (2005)

 Based on a graphic novel that David Cronenberg claims he never read, A History Of Violence was a welcome return to visceral entertainment from the auteur after a few years locked away in the art house.
-On the surface it’s the tale of a dark past coming back to haunt Viggo Mortensen’s small town family man and short order cook.
+On the surface, it’s the tale of a dark past coming back to haunt Viggo Mortensen’s small-town family man and short-order cook.
 Beneath the surface, it’s an attack on America’s obsession with violence that always rests just below the nation’s white picket fence fantasies.
 Subversively satirical and viciously visceral, the film is one of Cronenberg’s finest.
-It packs a punch to the gut and the brain in a beautifully mounted attack on the American Dream.
+It packs a punch to the gut and the brain in a beautifully mounted attack on the American Dream and includes performances by William Hurt, Viggo Mortensen and William Hurt.
 Plus Ed Harris appears in arguably his most terrifying role before HBO’s Westworld, so it’s a good time to revisit.